RocketLab to carry Australian payloads to Low-Earth Orbit

 Meanwhile, Myriota will be putting up its Myriota 7 nanosatellite to join its existing constellation of satellites, providing almost real-time connectivity from anywhere in the world.
 These small satellites consist of a 3-unit configuration (roughly the size of a loaf of bread), with two deployable fixed solar arrays to supply energy to the instrumentation on board.
 The company eventually plans to have 50 CubeSats as part of its network in LEO.

-Originating in the USA, Myriota specialises in providing low-cost, long-battery life IoT solutions for industries like transport logistics, mining and defence.
+Founded in South Australia, Myriota specialises in providing low-cost, long-battery life IoT solutions for industries like transport logistics, mining and defence.